rook2pawn/redux-es5/README.md

   * [tutorial/example1.js](../master/tutorial/example1.js)  - shows the same thing but utilizes the redux-es5 combineReducers
   * [tutorial/example1-react.js](../master/tutorial/example1-react.js)  - shows the view layer as expressed as React without JSX while still rendering via fully fledged React Components utilizing [hyperx](https://github.com/substack/hyperx)
   * [tutorial/example1-react-withoutClass.js](../master/tutorial/example1-react-withoutClass.js) - same thing as example1-react but utilizing the polyfill equivalent for es6 extends.
+  * [tutorial/example2-react.js](../master/tutorial/example2-react.js) - Adds clicking on an item to mark it as completed.
+  * [tutorial/example3-react.js](../master/tutorial/example3-react.js) - Adds a filter to show All, show active, and show completed.
-  * [tutorial/index-example1-react-withoutClass.html](../master/tutorial/index-example1-react-withoutClass.html) you can open this in your web browser to demonstrate the functionality.
+  * [tutorial/index-example1-react-withoutClass.html](../master/tutorial/index-example1-react-withoutClass.html) you can open this in your web browser to demonstrate the functionality: adding an element to a list.
 Compiled via browserify.
+  * [tutorial/index-example2.html](../master/tutorial/index-example2.html) demonstrate the functionality: adding an element to a list, clicking on an item to mark it as completed.
+  * [tutorial/index-example3.html](../master/tutorial/index-example3.html) demonstrate the functionality: adding an element to a list, clicking on an item to mark it as completed, and adding a filter to show All, show active, and show completed.

 Example
 =======

     var redux = require('redux-es5')
     var react = require('react')
+    var toString = require('react-dom/server').renderToString;
     var reactdom = require('react-dom');
     var hyperx = require('hyperx')
     var hx = hyperx(react.createElement)